algolia/algoliasearch-wordpress/README.md

+# WARNING

+This extension is currently in **beta**.
+You can download it and play with it as much as you want, but we would only recommend its usage to experienced developers

 # Algolia Realtime Search Wordpress Plugin

 [Algolia Search](http://www.algolia.com) is a hosted full-text, numerical, and faceted search engine capable of delivering realtime results from the first keystroke.